Gambia’s defeated leader leaves country, ends standoff

 Though tens of thousands of Gambians had fled the country during his rule, Jammeh supporters flocked to the airport to see him walk the red carpet to his plane.
 Women shouted: “Don’t go!
 Don’t go!”

+Jammeh landed in Guinea an hour later, though the country might not be his final destination.

-Barrow defeated Jammeh in the December elections, but Jammeh contested the results as calls grew for him to be prosecuted for alleged abuses during his time in power.
-A regional force had been poised to force out Jammeh if last-ditch diplomatic efforts failed.
+Barrow won the December elections, but Jammeh contested the results as calls grew for him to be prosecuted for alleged abuses during his time in power.
+A regional force had been poised to force out Jammeh if last-ditch diplomatic efforts failed to persuade him to leave.

 The situation became so tense that Barrow had to be inaugurated in neighbouring Senegal at the Gambian Embassy.
 He said Saturday he would return to Gambia once it is “clear” and a security sweep is completed.

-“We believe he’ll go to Guinea, but we are yet to confirm 100 per cent, but that’s what we believe,” Barrow told the AP.
+Barrow told The Associated Press he had not yet been given the communique that should spell out the terms of Jammeh’s departure.
+“What is fundamental here is he will live in a foreign country as of now,” he said.

-In the Guinean capital, Conakry, the security minister was at the airport with jeeps full of well-armed military personnel, witnesses said.
-However, a special plane also landed from Malabo, the capital of Equatorial Guinea, with only a crew and no passengers, suggesting that could be Jammeh’s final destination.
+In the Guinean capital, Conakry, witnesses said a special plane also landed from Malabo, the capital of Equatorial Guinea, with only a crew and no passengers, suggesting that could be Jammeh’s final destination.
 Equatorial Guinea, unlike Guinea, is not a state party to the International Criminal Court.

-The new Gambian president told the AP he had not yet been given the communique that should spell out the terms of Jammeh’s departure.
-“What is fundamental here is he will live in a foreign country as of now,” he said.
+Jammeh, who seized power in a coup in 1994, once vowed to rule for a billion years.
+He represented one of a dwindling number of West African leaders staying in office without apparent limit.
+The success in getting him to leave peacefully may help the vast region move toward more stable transfers of power.

+His departure has brought an end to the political crisis in this impoverished nation of 1.9 million, which promotes itself to overseas tourists as “the Smiling Coast of Africa” while being a major source of migrants heading north toward Europe.

-As Jammeh prepared to leave the country after more than two decades in power, human rights activists demanded that he be held accountable for alleged abuses, including torture and detention of opponents.
+As Jammeh prepared to leave the country after hours of last-minute negotiations with the leaders of Guinea and Mauritania, human rights activists demanded that he be held accountable for alleged abuses, including torture and detention of opponents.

-It was those concerns about prosecution that led the famously mercurial Jammeh to challenge the December election results, just days after shocking Gambians by conceding his loss to Barrow.

-Jammeh once vowed to rule for a billion years.
-His agreement to step down has brought an end to the political crisis in this nation of 1.9 million, which has promoted itself to European tourists as “the Smiling Coast of Africa.”

 “Jammeh came as a pauper bearing guns.
 He should leave as a disrobed despot.
 The properties he seeks to protect belong to Gambians and Gambia, and he must not be allowed to take them with him.
 He must leave our country without conditionalities,” said Jeggan Bahoum of the Movement for the Restoration of Democracy in Gambia.